 Is there an age limit?

-I’ve registered – how can I start riding a city bike?
+I have registered – how can I start riding a city bike?

-How long can I use the bike?
+How long can I use a bike?

 Where can I bike?